wdfinch/prettier-plugin-organize-class-members/README.md

 module.exports = {
     plugins: [require.resolve('prettier-plugin-organize-class-members')],
-    // your other prettier settings
+    // your other prettier options
 }
 ```